Priced out of Charleston area, celebrated pastry chef shuts down her truck and moves to NJ

 “We have three bathrooms coming our way, as opposed to zero,” she says.

-Scram is located in lot of the Island Plaza Shopping Center at 1291 Folly Road.
-For more information, visit instagram.com/scramchs.
+Scram is located in the lot of the Island Plaza Shopping Center at 1291 Folly Road.
+For more information, go to instagram.com/scramchs.